 Toddlers and preschoolers will love the counting element, the catchy rhyming text, and seeing favorite characters.
 They’ll also be delighted by the Christmas tree on the last page, which features colorful flashing lights.

-This is one of my toddler’s favorites this year.
+This is one of my toddler’s favorites.